16 January 2023

 The NEM is a devilishly complex and multitudinous market but essentially it operates as a spot market where supply and demand are matched instantaneously through a centrally coordinated dispatch process.
 Energy is traded for immediate delivery with the generator setting the spot, or current, price with the highest bid price.

-The anticorrelation between GHG emissions and cost is most distinct in the early hours of the day, up to 6am, where the spot price is at its minimum values and the MEF is at its maximum values.
+The anticorrelation between GHG emissions and cost is most distinct in the early hours of the day, up to 6am, where the spot price is at its minimum values and the Marginal Emissions Factor (MEF) is at its maximum values.
 Similarly, from early afternoon to evening, around 3pm to 9pm the MEF is at its lowest with its minimum value occurring around 6pm whilst the spot price peaks reaching its maximum value at around 6pm.